-Please read all instructions before operating the PAWKIT to ensure it performs to its full potential.
+Please read all instructions before operating the Pawkit to ensure it performs to its full potential.

-PRECAUTIONS
+A PRECAUTIONS

 METER products are built to the highest standards, but misuse may damage the product and possibly void the manufacturer's warranty.
-Follow the recommended setup instructions and arrange proper protections to safeguard products from damage.
+Before integrating the Pawkit into a system, follow the recommended setup instructions and arrange proper protections to safeguard products from damage.